Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 - Stockfish.
 The world's strongest open-source engine.
 Ideal for analysis and verification, but plays superhuman, often alien moves when set to full strength.
 Its "skill level" settings produce weaker play by deliberately blundering, which does not mimic human mistakes.

 - Leela Chess Zero (Lc0).
-A neural network engine comparable to Stockfish in strength, trained through self-play in the AlphaZero style.
+A neural-network engine comparable to Stockfish in strength, trained through self-play in the AlphaZero style.
 Lc0's moves often feel more "human" or strategic than Stockfish's, which some coaches use for post-game analysis to surface plans, not only tactics.

 For realistic practice at your rating, play Maia at the level just above yours.
 For verification and tactics checking, use Stockfish.
 Use Lc0 when you want a second opinion on strategic plans.